dfex/lattice/TO-DO.md

 * Add RESTful API hooks for functions
 * Add multi-threading for device import where it makes sense

+##TOFIX:
+* Will need to adjust chassisInventory for multi-device/multiRE clusters or VCs

 * Phase 2:
 * Update device interactions such that they could operate in a multi-vendor environment (using Node type field to distinguish)
 * Test-driven Web app in Django or lighter weight - selenium integration